eflatlan/AliceO2/README.md

 Digits will by default be written upstream, but can be written to a root-file by the `--write-to-file` option.

 The default input-file is named _"hmpiddigits.root"_, and is defined in [HMPIDDigitWriterSpec.h](https://github.com/AliceO2Group/AliceO2/blob/dev/Steer/DigitizerWorkflow/src/HMPIDDigitWriterSpec.h)
-The input-file can also be altered by passing the argument `--hmpid-digit-infile fileName.root`
+The input-file can also be altered by passing the argument `--hmpid-digit-infile <fileName>.root`

 If the clusters are written to file, the default file-name is _"hmpidclusters.root"_
 ~~The file-name can be altered by passing the argument `--out-file fileName.root`~~ : This is not done yet